-StorageGRID software from NetApp offers a secure, durable solution for storing and managing unstructured data at scale.
+StorageGRID from NetApp offers a secure, durable solution for storing and managing unstructured data at scale.
 Hundreds of petabytes can be stored in one cohesive system, which is flexible, cloud-ready and simple to configure – thereby optimizing workflows and reducing costs.

 Loadbalancer.org complements intelligently designed storage systems, making sure that data isn’t just protected, but accessible at all times.
 Thanks to our object storage expertise, we can help businesses to meet growing data demands through scalability and interoperability.

 Load balancing StorageGRID ensures that connections and workloads are distributed across multiple Storage Nodes.
 A load balancer can also monitor and perform health checks on a node to ensure traffic is routed correctly to healthy nodes.
 Use Loadbalancer.org to load balance StorageGRID for a solution that delivers:

 StorageGRID now includes a purpose-built load balancer, and this tends to be a great choice for single-site deployments.

 However, Loadbalancer.org appliances offer an optimized solution for load balancing StorageGRID deployments across multiple sites – as this uses Global Sever Load Balancing (GSLB), and our products have this functionality built-in by default, at no extra cost.
 The GSLB functionality coupled with DNS delegation enables each load balancer to act as a smart DNS name server for the subdomains (in this example admin.company.com and s3.company.com).

 Each StorageGRID node is regularly health-checked by each load balancer and this information is used when providing the smart DNS response to inbound DNS queries.

 The scenario below shows a deployment over multiple sites where: